-Can you share a few examples of your work?
+Can your web designer share a few examples of their work?

 A portfolio always helps you to see what your web designer can do but make sure you delve a little deeper.
 Were they responsible for the design and build from start to finish?
-Speak to some of their previous clients and check out their reviews.
+Speak to some of their previous clients also and don’t forget to check out their reviews.

-This will help you decide if they are the right fit for you and also manage your expectations on wha they can deliver.
+This will help you decide if they are the right fit for you and also manage your expectations on what they can deliver.

 What is your availability like?

 Hopefully, by asking these questions you should get a good idea if your chosen web designer is the best fit for you.
-If you are considering getting a web designer involved in your next project, please get in touch with us.
+Alternatively, if you are looking for a web designer for your next project, please get in touch with us.
 Ask us all the questions you like and we’ll do our best to answer them all.